 My rest spot had been on the shore just above that small point you see jutting out into the laguna.
 Now – thirty minutes later – I was looking down, having scrambled up that mess of rocks you see below.
 Visible in the middle of the photo are a couple of fellow hikers coming up behind me.

 In the photo below I am already looking back at the top of the ridge I had just climbed; Laguna Schmoll is behind and below that wall of rock you see.
 I was now standing in a fairly flat open area which has earned it the nickname “cancha de futbol”, a totally appropriate name for futbol-obsessed Argentina!

-On nearby rocks arrows pointed in the directions of both Catedral and Jakob.
-While the Catedral trails follows the ridge the right, the indistinct path to Jakob goes down a fairly scree slope on the left.
+On nearby rocks, arrows pointed in the directions of both Catedral and Jakob.
+While the Catedral trail follows the ridge the right, the indistinct path to Jakob goes down a fairly steep scree slope on the left.

 As I caught up to him we stopped for a brief chat on the challenge of the scree slope.
 I offered him one of my poles but when he declined I told him to follow me.
 He had been trying to go straight down; we went down more gradually in switchback fashion and that seemed to help him.